YifanQin-ND/YifanQin-ND.github.io/_pages/about.md

 # News

+* `TCAD` Our paper is accepted by **IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems** !
+  *NeFT: Negative Feedback Training to Improve Robustness of Compute-In-Memory DNN Accelerators*
 * `ISSCC` Our paper is accepted by **ISSCC 2025** !
   *A 65nm Uncertainty-quantifiable Ventricular Arrhythmia Detection Engine with 1.75μJ per Inference*
 * `ICCAD` Our paper is selected as the <font color=Blue>Best Paper Candidate</font> in **ICCAD 2024** !